2006 Macau Grand Prix: Practice and qualifying

-There were two half an hour practice sessions preceding the race on Sunday: one on Thursday morning and one on Friday morning.
+There were two half-hour practice sessions before the race on Sunday: one on Thursday morning and one on Friday morning.
 Kohei Hirate set the fastest time for Manor Motorsport in the opening practice session with a lap of 2 minutes, 14.887 seconds on his final attempt, 0.545 seconds faster than anybody else.
 His closest challenger was Roberto Streit of Prema Powerteam in second.
-Kazuki Nakajima placed third in the session's closing moments and Conway was fourth having led for most of the session.
-Sutil, Richard Antinucci, his American compatriot Charlie Kimball, Sebastian Vettel, Marko Asmer and Kamui Kobayashi followed in positions five through to ten.
-While the session passed relatively peacefully, Daisuke Ikeda was hit by another competitor and spun backwards into the barrier at Lisboa turn.
-Kazuya Oshima damaged the front-left wheel and suspension attached to his vehicle when he glanced a wall at R-Bend corner.
+Kazuki Nakajima took third in the session's closing moments and Conway was fourth having led for most of the session.
+Sutil, Richard Antinucci, his American compatriot Charlie Kimball, Vettel, Marko Asmer and Kamui Kobayashi followed in positions five through ten.
+Daisuke Ikeda was hit by another competitor during the session and spun backwards into the barrier at Lisboa turn.
+When Kazuya Oshima hit a wall at R-Bend corner, he damaged his vehicle's front-left wheel and suspension.